consolidation/robo/README.md

 What makes Robo different?

 * Robo is pure PHP
-* Robo provides clean OOP interface for writing tasks.
+* Robo provides clean OOP interface for declaring tasks.
 * Robo is very simple and intuitive in use.
+* Robo if framework-agnostic
 * Robo uses Symfony Console component but allows you to put all your commands in one file.

 ## Installing